fohlin/webbintro.se/README.md

 way to get one running, is issuing the command `python -m SimpleHTTPServer` (for Python 2) from the `site` directory.

-Note that documents include a Google Analytics snippet, which you want to remove or modify for before reuse.

 ## License ##

 All content is available under a [Creative Commons Attribution 2.5 Sweden](http://creativecommons.org/licenses/by/2.5/se/) license.
 In most cases, this should be equal to the [generic version](http://creativecommons.org/licenses/by/2.5/).
 Attribution in the form of a link to <http://webbintro.se/> is much appreciated.